 - Hydraulic Oil Run the MAGNATRAC for approx. 5 minutes at idle, shut off.
 Completely drain system by removing plug in driver's left rear corner on underside of Crawler's Upper Frame.
 NOTE: Drain when fluid is warm; block up the right front corner of Crawler a few inches to get oil to flow completely to drain opening.
 Refill with approx. 12.5 gallons of hydraulic fluid fill the hydraulic reservoir to the proper level.
-(See Photo MH-14) - Hydraulic Filter Replace Hydraulic Oil Filter with a new Canister.
-(See Photo MH-19) - Fuel Filter Replace with new Fuel Filter at this time: Filters can be purchased through the Struck Corporation or through local engine dealers.
-(See Photo MH-10) - Fuel Tank Remove and drain tank of any water or sediment.
-(See Photo MH-16) - Drive Chain Tension Maintain chain tension in drive train.
-Check Service section of this manual for complete Drive Chain Tensioning procedures.
-(See Photos MH-28 thru MH-35). - Enigne Spark Plugs Replace Engine Spark Pugs with filter recommended in Engine Owner's Manual.
-(See Photo MH-10 & MH-12)
+(See Photo MH-23) - Hydraulic Filter Replace Hydraulic Oil Filter with a new Canister.
+(See Photo MH-19) - Fuel Tank Remove and drain tank of any water or sediment.
+(See Photo MH-18)